Notoriousbrain/opentagmanager/CONTRIBUTING.md

 ## 🧡 Thank You

-Your contribution — even a single typo fix — helps make OTM a better open-source tool for everyone.
+Your contribution — even a single typo fix — helps make OSS Tag a better open-source tool for everyone.
 We’re excited to build this with you 🚀